 In order to protect your research participants and yourself, it is vital that you 1) know the relevant ethical principles and guidelines, 2) design your research in accordance with these, 3) obtain the necessary approval before interacting with your participants, and 4) continuously put good ethical principles into practice.
 These steps, which are detailed below, should be carried out in conjunction with your capstone supervisor.

 The links below contain ethical considerations and procedures for working with human participants.

-All students should complete the NIH training module.
-As part of the approval process (Step 3), students will need to upload a copy of their certificate of completion for the module.
+All students should complete the CITI Human Subjects Research training module.
+As part of the approval process (see “Step 3: Obtain approval” below), students will need to upload a copy of their completion certificate for the module.